decentralizedthoughts/decentralizedthoughts.github.io/about-kartik.md

 <img align="left" width="200" height="200" src="../profile-kartik.jpg" hspace="20">

-Kartik is an assistant professor in the department of computer science at Duke University.
+Kartik is an associate professor in the department of computer science at Duke University.

 He works in the area of security, applied cryptography, distributed computing, and blockchains.